akasarto/aspnet-mvc5-starter-template/docs/source/solution-details.rst

 Architecture
 ============

-The solution was built following the **Onion Architecture**.
-The concept helps keet things organized and, as stated by the author himself:
+The solution was built following the **Onion Architecture** concept.

-.. container:: Note

 The overall philosophy of the Onion Architecture is to keep your business logic and model in the middle (Core) of your application and push your dependencies as far outward as possible.

 Basically, it states that code from inner layers should not depend on code from outer layers.
+It is very simple and help keeping things organized.

 Check the image below: